saif-corgi/oauth-sdk-go/README-en.md

 - client_id: App client id
 - scopes: A space separated list of scopes.
 For example, to write orders and read customers, use scope="write_order read_customer".
 - redirect_uri: The URL to which a merchant is redirected after authorizing the app.
-- response_type: The response type of OAuth 2.0 process, here we need to fill in "code"
+- response_type: The response type of OAuth 2.0 process, here we need to fill in the "code"
 - state: A random value, use to prevent CSRF attacks.

 You can use Go OAuth SDK to quickly assemble this URL, see example below: